Hardness of RNA Folding Problem with Four Symbols: Introduction

-Very recently, based on a conjectured hardness of $k$-clique problem (Conjecture~\ref{c-2}), a higher conditional lower bound was proved for a generalized version of the RNA folding problem (which coincides with the RNA folding problem when the alphabet size is 4) \cite{ABV15}:
+Abboud, Backurs, and Williams demonstrated a higher conditional lower bound for a generalized version of the RNA folding problem (which coincides with the RNA folding problem when the alphabet size is 4) from the $k$-clique Conjecture~\cite{ABV15}.

-\begin{theorem} [\cite{ABV15}] If the generalized RNA folding problem on sequences of length $n$ with alphabet size 36 can be solved in $T(n)$ time, then $3k$-clique on graphs with $|V|=n$ can be solved in $\mathcal{O}\left(T\left(n^{k + 2} \log(n) \right)\right)$ time. \end{theorem}
+\begin{theorem} [\cite{ABV15}] If the generalized RNA folding problem on sequences of length $n$ with alphabet size 36 can be solved in $T(n)$ time, then $3k$-clique on graphs with $|V|=n$ can be solved in $T\left( O(n^{k + 2} \log n) \right)$ time. \end{theorem}

-Therefore, a $\mathcal{O}(n^{\omega - \epsilon})$ time algorithm for the generalized RNA folding with alphabet size at least 36 will disprove Conjecture~\ref{c-2}, yielding a breakthrough to the parameterized complexity of clique problem.
+Therefore, an ${O}(n^{\omega - \epsilon})$-time algorithm for the generalized RNA folding with alphabet size at least 36 will disprove the $k$-clique Conjecture, yielding a breakthrough to the parameterized complexity of the $k$-clique problem.
+The current state-of-the-art algorithm for $k$-clique takes ${{O}}\left(n^{\omega k/3}\right)$ time (when $k$ is a multiple of 3), and it requires the use of fast matrix multiplication~\cite{EG04}.
+For combinatorial, non-algebraic algorithms for $k$-clique, the current state-of-the-art upper bound is ${{O}}\left(\frac{n^k}{\log^k n}\right)$~\cite{V09}.
+Therefore, an ${O}(n^{3- \epsilon})$-time combinatorial algorithm for RNA folding would imply a breakthrough for combinatorial algorithms for $k$-clique.